ryanjpayne/Cloud-AWS/enablement/aws/registration/README.md

 - CSPM Misconfiguration Manager

 ### Prerequisites
-CrowdStrike API Client ID and Secret with the `CSPM REGISTRATION` scope and `Read` and `Write` permissions enabled.
+CrowdStrike API Client ID and Secret with the the following scope:
+`CSPM Registration` scope with `Read` and `Write` permissions
+`Installation Tokens` scope with `Read` permissions
 For more info, see [API clients](https://falcon.crowdstrike.com/documentation/page/a2a7fc0e/crowdstrike-oauth2-based-apis#mf8226da).

 **Note**: A CSPM Admin or CSPM Analyst must obtain the API credentials from a Falcon Administrator to successfully register a cloud account.